Near invariance of quasi-energy spectrum of Floquet Hamiltonians: Introduction

 \subsection{Acknowledgments}

 AS would like to thank P.\ Kuchment and V.\ Rom-Kedar, whose questions inspired this research.
-This research was supported in part by National Science Foundation grants DMS-1620418, DMS-1908657 and DMS-1937254 (MIW) as well as Simons Foundation Math + X Investigator Award \#376319 (MIW, AS) and the AMS-Simons Travel Grant (AS).
+This research was supported in part by National Science Foundation grants, DMS-2508811 (AS), DMS-1620418, DMS-1908657 and DMS-1937254 (MIW), the Simons Foundation Math + X Investigator Award \#376319 (MIW, AS), the Binational Science Foundation grant \#2022254 (MIW, AS), and the AMS-Simons Travel Grant (AS).